-The Argo funds ended the year with Assets under Management ("AUM") at US\$130.3 million (2018: US\$130.1).
-The current level of AUM remains below that required to ensure sustainable profits on a recurring management fee basis in the absence of performance fees.
+The Argo Funds ended the year with Assets under Management ("AUM") at US\$119.1 million (2019: US\$130.3).
+As mentioned earlier the management contract with ADCF was terminated on 1 November 2020 having first transferred those assets and investors who wished to continue with Argo to a new share class with The Argo Feeder Fund Ltd. The current level of AUM remains below that required to ensure sustainable profits on a recurring management fee basis in the absence of performance fees.
 This has necessitated an ongoing review of the Group's cost basis.
 Nevertheless, the Group has ensured that the operational framework remains intact and that it retains the capacity to manage additional fund inflows as and when they arise.

-The number of permanent employees of the Group at 31 December 2019 was 22 (2018: 23).
+The number of permanent employees of the Group at 31 December 2020 was 20 (2019: 22).